 Safety and Security

 NICC is committed to providing a safe and secure environment to all members of the college community.
-The campus provost will make timely reports to the campus community on crime considered to be a threat to other students and employees that are reported to the provost’s office and/or local sheriff and police agencies on this page.
+The associate vice president for operations will make timely reports to the campus community on crime considered to be a threat to other students and employees that are reported to the operations office and/or local sheriff and police agencies on this page.

-College regulations require that a crime incident report be filed with the campus provost and local law enforcement agencies for all alleged violations of the criminal statutes of Iowa.
+College guidelines require that a crime report be filed with the office of the Associate Vice President for Operations and local law enforcement agencies for alleged violations of Iowa criminal law.

 Think Smart, Stay Safe Tips